 Recently, I heard on Kresta in the Afternoon the story of Rudolf Hoess, a former Nazi officer who was responsible for many abominations during the Holocaust of the 20th century.
 Specifically, he was at Auschwitz, which is considered one of the largest concentration and extermination camps during that time.

 Growing up Catholic, something must’ve happened to his faith.
 Somewhere down the road, his faith entered a period of stagnation and eventually he would be responsible for one of the greatest abuses against human rights.
 By his own confession, he admitted killing at least 2.5 million people!

 After he was captured and went through the Nuremberg Trials, Hoess was sentenced to death.
 Before he died, Rudolf wrote many letters to his wife and children, who reportedly knew nothing about his work as an SS officer.

 More importantly, which leads me to the topic of this article, Rudolf Hoess wrote a letter that expressed his contrition and plea for forgiveness to God.
-A priest came to him, administered the sacrament of reconciliation, offered the Eucharist, and he was later executed at some point.
+A priest came to him, administered the sacrament of confession, offered the Eucharist/Holy Communion, and he was later executed at some point.

 My literal knee jerk reaction while I listened to the interview was, “How unfair it is for Rudolf Hoess to have committed atrocities and received forgiveness at the end.
 What a cop-out move! ”

 I know death bed conversion is possible and I know that God can completely change the most monstrous person, but a piece of me didn’t want to extend that privilege to a person such as Hoess.

 Yep!
 Total hypocrisy!

 After I wrestled with this thought, I had to do some reflection.
 First, I took my feelings out of the way and had to answer the question: Is God the highest just and forgiving Being?
 If yes, then I had to observe God’s amazing act of love for this contrite sinner.